-The Notes are a new issue of debt securities for which there currently is no trading market.
 We do not intend to list the Notes on any securities exchange or for quotation of the Notes on any automated dealer quotation system.
-If the Notes are traded after their initial issuance, they may trade at a discount to their initial offering price depending on prevailing interest rates, the market for similar securities, our credit ratings, our financial condition, performance and prospects, general economic conditions, including the impact of COVID-19, or other relevant factors.
-Although the underwriter has informed us that it intends to make a market in the Notes, it is not obligated to do so, and the underwriter may discontinue any market-making in the Notes at any time at its sole discretion.
-Accordingly, we cannot assure you that a liquid trading market will develop or be maintained for the Notes, that you will be able to sell your Notes at a particular time or that the price you receive when you sell will be favorable.
-To the extent an active trading market does not develop, the liquidity and trading price for the Notes may be harmed.
+While a trading market developed after issuing the Existing Notes, we cannot assure you that an active and liquid market for the Notes will be maintained.
+If the Notes are traded after their initial issuance, they may trade at a discount to their public offering price depending on prevailing interest rates, the market for similar securities, our credit ratings, our financial condition, performance and prospects, general economic conditions, including the impact of COVID-19, or other relevant factors.
+Although the underwriter has informed us that it intends to continue to make a market in the Notes as permitted by applicable laws and regulations, it is not obligated to do so, and may discontinue any such market-making activities at any time in its sole discretion without notice.
+Accordingly, we cannot assure you that a liquid trading market will be maintained for the Notes, that you will be able to sell your Notes at a particular time or that the price you receive when you sell will be favorable.
+To the extent an active trading market is not maintained, the liquidity and trading price for the Notes may be harmed.
 Accordingly, you may be required to bear the financial risk of an investment in the Notes for an indefinite period of time.